Student Organizations and Events

 Every semester KSU’s Center for Nuclear Studies and ANS/HPS student organizations work to schedule site tours and trips.
 This allows students to take the knowledge gained in class lectures and applies it to real world examples and experiences.
 These trips often put to scale the importance and magnitude of the concepts that are taught within the classroom.
-For more information, contact one of our faculty members or student officers to learn more.
+For more information, contact one of our nuclear engineering faculty members or student officers to learn more.

 Bellefonte Plant Tour

 Bellefonte is a nuclear power plant in Northeast Alabama.
 It was approximately 90% complete before the Tennessee Valley Authority (TVA) decided to stop construction.
 Construction, to date, has not been resumed.
 The plant is an invaluable resource for education and allows students to go into areas of a nuclear power plant which they would not be allowed to enter in an active or decommissioned plant.
 On the tour, students will get to see major components of a Pressurized Water Reactor (PWR) including the steam generators, turbines, generator, feed water pumps, and cooling towers.
 The tour also takes students through major building and areas such as the control room, turbine building, containment building, and the switchyard.